abohashem95/SKlearn-codes/README.md

 # SKlearn-codes

-this repository for anyone has new start in SKlearn or anyone need some help in sklearn.
+this repository for anyone have new start with SKlearn or anyone need some help in sklearn.